Giant Panda Born At Zoo Atlanta

 The cub, which is the first giant panda born in the U.S. in 2016, is the sixth for Lun Lun and 18-year-old male Yang Yang.
 Their first three offspring, male Mei Lan (born 2006), male Xi Lan (born 2008) and female Po (born 2010), now reside at the Chengdu Research Base.
 Their fourth and fifth offspring, 3-year-old females Mei Lun and Mei Huan, reside at Zoo Atlanta and are the only twin giant pandas in the U.S.

-Zoo Atlanta Members and guests can expect to meet the cub in spring 2011.
-The cub’s father, 13-year-old Yang Yang, and older brother, Xi Lan, remain on exhibit and will not be introduced to their new family member.
+Members and guests can expect to meet the cub in December 2016 or January 2017.
+Its father, Yang Yang, and sisters, Mei Lun and Mei Huan, will remain in their usual habitats and will not be introduced to the cub.
 This separation is normal for giant pandas, which are solitary in the wild.

 Updates on the cub and Lun Lun will be provided as details are available.
 Follow mother and cub on PandaCam hosted by Animal Planet L!VE on zooatlanta.org/pandacam and on Facebook, Twitter and Instagram.